 Last week, Macy’s announced its new President will be Hal Lawton, a former eBay and Home Depot executive who is credited with building Home Depot’s stellar interconnected retail experience.
 Macy’s knows that the path to sustainability involves a unified online and in-store strategy and it has plans to expand its data analytics and consumer insights.

 That’s because today retail stores are sitting on an enormous mound of customer and enterprise data, which includes point-of-sale receipts, online visits and purchases, warehouse inventory, and so on.
 And all of these data points are extremely valuable with the right data analytics strategy and technology in place.

-In particular, predictive behavioral analytics has allowed retailers to know when to do what and where.
+In particular, AI assisted customer analytics has allowed retailers to know when to do what and where.
 As a result, a store can maintain optimal inventory levels and anticipate what a customer will want to look at on their next visit.
 It can also pair up a customer’s in-store and online activities to ensure a seamless customer experience and optimal conversion rate with each visit.
 Imagine, a sales representative having the most up-to-date customer information at their fingertips to help the customer determine the next best action.